 - Add clay pebbles, perlite, and gravel to the soil.

-If you use tap water, test it first as it could have a significant number of dissolved minerals which build up in the soil and impact the pH level.
-Alternatively, tap water could contain an excessive amount of chlorine which is very bad for the soil.
-As a result, we recommend filtering the water you use.
+If you use tap water, test it first.
+It could have a significant number of dissolved minerals that build up in the soil and impact the pH level.
+Alternatively, tap water could contain an excessive amount of chlorine, which is very bad for the soil.
+Therefore, we recommend filtering the water you use.

-Should you decide to use a container garden instead of planting your marijuana straight into the soil, bear in mind that they dry out much faster.
+Some people use a container garden instead of planting straight into the soil.
+If you opt for this, bear in mind that they dry out much faster than soil.
 Therefore, you may have to water your plants daily.
 Additional watering is also necessary for warm or windy conditions.
-To avoid overwatering, add lots of water and wait for the top inch of the soil to be dry before adding more.
+To avoid overwatering, wait for the top inch of the soil to be dry before adding more.
 Invest in a soil moisture meter to make things easier.

 Step #6: Select Carefully the Type of Container You Need

 One of the main advantages of container gardens is that you can place them anywhere.
-As a result, you can grow your weed on a patio or even on a rooftop.
-Just make sure you move the plants around to make the most out of the available sunlight.
-Another bonus is the fact you can use store-bought nutrient-rich soil which simplifies the fertilization process.
+Therefore, you can grow your weed on a patio or even on a rooftop.
+Make sure you move the plants around to make the most of the available sunlight.
+You can also use store-bought nutrient-rich soil, which simplifies the fertilization process.

 You will have to learn specialized techniques if you wish to grow a few large plants.